Supply Chain Foundations: Forecasting and Responsiveness

 What to Expect

-- Modules are in sequence, meaning you must finish the first module before starting the second.
+- Modules within each course are in sequence, meaning you must finish the first module before starting the second.

 - Learn content through videos, selected readings, practice exercises with feedback, and interactive self-assessments.

 After completing this series, you will be able to do the following:

 - Discuss the components of supply chain and logistics, use analytical metrics, and implement high-level strategies to maximize your company’s competitive stance.

 - Recognize intersecting interests among supply chain management, logistics management, and the functional areas of your business (e.g. Accounting, Finance, Management, Marketing).